 There are some other considerations to a modern auction, and these include:

-With a traditional auction, the bidder will need to be available for the auction.
+With a traditional auction, the bidder will need to be available on the day.
 With a modern auction, it is carried out online, so they don’t need to be in a set location to make a bid – or bid by phone.

 The big risk when making a bid with a traditional auction is that the buyer has to pay for their initial legal fees, surveys and valuations.
 With no guarantee of being successful, this could be a waste of money.